SmartlyDressedGames/Unturned-Docs/assets/item-asset/generator-asset.rst

 Generator Assets
 ================

 Generators are a placeable power sources.
+Players can deposit fuel into generators with a :ref:`fuel canister <doc_item_asset_fuel>`.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.